The psychotic interpretative eye

 What are the implications for clinical treatment and people discovering meaning in ‘difference’ or altered realities

 The term universal by definition means “common effect” (Noun) or “applicable to all cases” (Adjective).
-Suppose we are to analyze both the structure of sentencing in a linguistic break down universal of both meaning and usage.
+Suppose we are to analyze both sentencing structures in a linguistic breakdown universal of both meaning and usage.
 In that case, any trained linguist will see what I am tracing through a study of language and altered or extreme states/psychosis.
 When analyzed for both meaning and usage, all names, no doubt signal the instability of a common signifier or even affect, are both neutered and highly suspect.

-The physiological impact of psychosis on the human body and how we cope with the loss of connection to the world
+The physiological impact of Psychosis on the human body: coping with the loss of connection to the world

 Psychosis symptoms can serve as the body’s response to a life adjustment and, in doing so, have also created a maladaptive coping mechanism to cope with the damage to the brain.
 Instead, how the body compensates and handles the change in brain function is, in essence, both a method of coping and adaptive to something altogether wrong for the body.